kuzamma/kuzamma/ReadMe.md

 # 💫 About Me:
-Hi 👋, I'm Kuzama<br>A passionate frontend developer from Biringan
+Hi 👋, I'm Kuzama<br>A passionate Fullstack developer from Biringan

 # 💻 Tech Stack: